-The IUCN Red List of Threatened SpeciesTM (2000-2024; version 2024-1) (or the IUCN Red List) is the world's most comprehensive information source on the global conservation status of plant, animal, and fungi species.
+The IUCN Red List of Threatened SpeciesTM (2025) (or the IUCN Red List) is the world's most comprehensive information source on the global conservation status of plant, animal, and fungi species.
 It is based on an objective system for assessing the risk of extinction of a species should no conservation action be taken.